MicrosoftDocs/cpp-docs/docs/mfc/reference/csinglelock-class.md

 ### Parameters
  *dwTimeOut*
  Specifies the amount of time to wait for the synchronization object to be available (signaled).
-If **INFINITE**, `Lock` will wait until the object is signaled before returning.
+If INFINITE, `Lock` will wait until the object is signaled before returning.

 ### Return Value
  Nonzero if the function was successful; otherwise 0.